Z8pn/RageTactics/README.md

 # RageTactics
-# This is not finished, you need to do some things yourself to have a fully functional server...
+### still work in progress, you need to do some things yourself to have a fully functional server...

 ### Installation!